srm-kzilla/octavia/README.md

 ## Commands 🔧

-> There's only so much Jill can do without you giving him further instructions
+> There's only so much Jill can do without you giving her further instructions

 - **Commands**